Jon Sopel: Career

 In January 2014, Sopel had a rare interview with the Emir of Dubai, Sheikh Mohammed bin Rashid Al Maktoum.
 At the end of the following April, Sopel was appointed the BBC's North America editor, after his predecessor Mark Mardell became a presenter for BBC Radio 4.
 In 2019, BuzzFeed News revealed that Sopel gave a paid confidential speech to Philip Morris International (the maker of Marlboro cigarettes) at a staff conference in Miami.
 This was criticised by British lung cancer charities.

 In 2020, Sopel began presenting the BBC podcast Americast alongside Newsnight presenter Emily Maitlis and chief North America reporter Anthony Zurcher.
 The podcast originally focused on the 2020 election, containing analysis as well as an array of interviews from across the political scene.
 Americast received positive reviews and performed well on the iTunes chart, at times becoming the UK's most listened to podcast of any genre.
 The series was originally meant to end after the 2020 election, but has continued due to its popularity.
 An edited version of the podcast is broadcast on BBC Radio 4.

 In October 2021, Sopel announced his departure as North America editor, saying he was taking a "long break" to write a book.
 In November 2021, his successor was announced as Sarah Smith.
 In February 2022, Sopel announced he would be leaving the BBC after an exclusive signing with LBC to launch a new podcast and joint radio show with fellow presenter Emily Maitlis.
 The News Agents, featuring Sopel, Maitlis and Lewis Goodall was launched in August 2022.

+Since September 6 2026 he joined Sky News for Sunday Morning with…

 Personal life

-Sopel is an ambassador for The Prince's Trust.
+Sopel is an ambassador for The King's Trust.
 He met his wife, Linda Twissell, whom he married in 1988, while working at Radio Solent; the couple have a son and daughter and live in North London.
 In October 2010, Sopel required surgery to his hip after he crashed his motor scooter.